Diusrex/275-Final-Project/TicTacToe/readme.txt

         All of these functions will use the above score to influence their score, and will return the final score of their branch

+    I have included a file call Results.txt in this directory that lists some of my results against the AI.

 AI Improvements:
     One of the biggest improvements that could likely be used on the ai is improving the values of numbers used within calculations.CalculateBoxScore and calculations.CalculateSectionScore:
         These scores are relatively arbitrary, and by adjusting them the ai would likely perform better.